 Term Definition Discuss To talk about (something) with another person or group of people in all forms of communication including, but not limited to, verbal, written, and electronic.
 Independent Investigative Team (IIT) A team of qualified and certified peace officer investigators, civilian crime scene specialists, and at least two nonlaw enforcement community representatives who operate completely independent of any involved agency to conduct investigations of police deadly force incidents.
 An IIT is created when multiple law enforcement agencies enter into a written agreement to investigate police use of deadly force incidents in their geographical regions.
 A single law enforcement agency may fulfill the independent investigative function, provided it is not the involved agency.
 Involved Agency The agency that employs or supervises the officer(s) who used deadly force.
 There can be more than one "involved agency."
 Involved Agency Liaison A member of the involved agency who is the local point of contact for the IIT commander to provide access to local resources and facilities.
 Involved Officer A general authority Washington peace officer, specially commissioned Washington peace officer, or limited authority Washington peace officer, as defined in RCW 10.93.020, whether on or off duty if he or she is exercising his or her authority as a peace officer involved in an incident where the use of deadly force results in death, substantial bodily harm, or great bodily harm.
+Witness Officer - An officer who witnessed, but did not engage in, the use of force being investigated by the IIT.
 Office of Independent Investigations (OII) An office created by the Legislature in 2021 which is authorized to conduct investigations of law enforcement use of deadly force cases wholly independent from any law enforcement agency.
 OII's authorizing statute, RCW 43.102, et. seq., sets forth the rules and procedures by which OII must abide.
 Some of those rules are different than those that apply to IIT investigations.
 This document's best practices guide OII only where the language specifically refers to OII by name.
 Reference to IITs does not necessarily bind OII.